-WAC 246-841A-483 Appeal rights of a nursing assistant training program.
-When a nursing assistant training program's approval has been denied or withdrawn or had its approval status changed to conditional by the commission, the program shall have the right to a hearing to appeal the commission's decision according to the provisions of: Chapters 18.88A and 34.05 RCW, the Administrative Procedure Act; and chapter 246-11 WAC.
+Appeal rights of a nursing assistant training program.

+When a nursing assistant training program's approval has been denied or withdrawn or had its approval status changed to conditional by the boardboardcommissionboard, the program shall have the right to a hearing to appeal the board'sboard's decision according to the provisions of: Chapters 18.88A and 34.05-34.05 RCW, the Administrative Procedure Act; and chapter 246-11 WAC.